 Who will pay for my truck accident?

 Generally, the insurance companies for any at-fault parties cover your losses.
 If you can prove the truck driver and the company he works for were negligent, you can pursue claims against both.
 Truck accidents, however, can be complicated.
 A truck driver who is involved in an accident may not be responsible.
 Another car driver may have been negligent and caused a truck to swerve.
 Road conditions may play a role in the accident.

 Because of the complex nature of these accidents, it’s important to consult with an experienced attorney.
 Don’t leave your future to chance.
 Make sure you have experienced lawyer on your side, fighting for your rights.

 Should I accept a financial offer from an insurance company after my truck accident?

 Before deciding on an offer, it’s wise to consult with an attorney.
-In most cases, most insurance company adjusters offer victims of truck accidents far less than the true cost of their accident.
+In many cases, insurance company adjusters offer crash victims far less than the true cost of their accident.
 Adjusters routinely make low-ball offers that fail to fairly compensate injury victims for medical bills, lost income, lost future earnings, pain and suffering and other legitimate expenses.

 If we represent you, we will do everything we can to make sure you receive the compensation your rightfully deserve.
 We have a strong track record of success, and we’re proud of the verdicts and settlements we have obtained for truck accident victims.
 Contact us today.